-Without a doubt, one of the biggest trends that has been on the rise over the past year has been the popularity of two wheel scooters.
+Without a doubt, one of the biggest trends that has been on the rise over the past year or so has been the popularity of two wheel scooters.
 From musicians like Wiz Khalifa, John Legend, and Rhianna, to sports stars like Mike Tyson and David Ortiz, there’s no shortage of celebrities who love their electric scooters.
 And just go down the street in any larger city or college town and you’re bound to see a number of riders steadily strolling down the sidewalk on theirs.

 But with all of the different brands and models out there – and especially with all of the safety concerns that have popped up in recent months – how can you be sure that you’re getting a good deal on a safe and reliable two wheel scooter?

 To help you make the best decision possible, our team of expert product reviewers have put together a list of the 10 best two wheel scooters out right now, as well as an in-depth look at their top pick for best two wheel scooter of 2017.

 - Best Two Wheel Scooter – Our Top 3 Picks

 - Two Wheel Electric Scooter Buyers’ Guide

 - Tips for Buying a Two Wheel Scooter

 Best Two Wheel Scooter – Our Top 3 Picks